nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

 ```
 ~~~

 By default this will create config files at `~/.nym/nymvisors/instances/<NODE_TYPE>-default/config/config.toml` as shown in the console output above.
-For config options look at the different `--flags` available, or the [environment variables](#environment-variables-) section below.
+For config options look at the different `--flags` available, or the [environment variables](nymvisor-upgrade.md#environment-variables) section below.

 ### Running your Nymvisor Instance
 Nymvisor acts as a wrapper around the specified node process - it has to do this in order to be able to pause and restart this process.
 As such, you need to run your node _via_ Nymvisor!

-The interface to the `nymvisor run <args>` command is quite simple.
-Any argument passed after the `run` command will be passed directly to the underlying daemon, for example: `nymvisor run run --id my-mixnode` will run the `$DAEMON_NAME run --id my-mixnode` command (where `DAEMON_NAME` is the name of the binary itself (e.g. `nym-api`, `nym-mixnode`, etc.).
+The interface to the `nymvisor run <ARGS>` command is quite simple.
+Any argument passed after the `run` command will be passed directly to the underlying daemon, for example: `nymvisor run run --id my-mixnode` will run the `$DAEMON_NAME run --id my-mixnode` command (where `DAEMON_NAME` is the name of the binary itself (e.g. `nym-api`, `nym-mixnode`, etc.)).

 `run` Nymvisor and start your node via the following command.
 Make sure to stop any existing node before running this command.